22 of the most anticipated new books to read this October | CNN Underscored

 ‘Taste: My Life Through Food’ by Stanley Tucci (starting at $14.99; amazon.com)

-The acclaimed actor (“Julie & Julie,” “Big Night”) releases his third book on cooking, this time a memoir in which he shares stories from his Italian American upbringing in Westchester, NY, filming food-based films and cooking for his family.
-In two words: Deliciously charming.
+The acclaimed actor (“Julie & Julie,” “Big Night”) releases his third book on cooking, this time a memoir in which he shares stories from his Italian American upbringing in Westchester, New York, filming food-based films and cooking for his family.
+In two words: deliciously charming.

 ‘Say Their Names: How Black Lives Came to Matter in America’ by Curtis Bunn, Michael H. Cottman, Patrice Gaines, Nick Charles & Keith Harriston (starting at $14.99; amazon.com)

-In this detailed look at racial disparities, the modern Civil Rights movement and the killings of Trayvon Martin, George Floyd Breonna Taylor and other Black Americans, five award-winning journalists examine racism, white supremacy, the Black Lives Matter movement and other issues facing Black communities.
+In this detailed look at racial disparities, the modern civil rights movement and the killings of Trayvon Martin, George Floyd, Breonna Taylor and other Black Americans, five award-winning journalists examine racism, white supremacy, the Black Lives Matter movement and other issues facing Black communities.

 The former secretary of state and first lady teams with bestselling mystery writer Penny for a page-turning political thriller that uses Clinton’s insider knowledge to inform the fictional story of a, you guessed it, secretary of state fighting terrorist attacks, nuclear weapons, the Russian mob and more while unraveling a detailed conspiracy.
 Called “rip-roaring,” “brilliant” and “heart-stopping,” consider this your fall escape.